QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

 :math:`L\left(w^t\right)` under probability density :math:`g` is
 identically :math:`1` for all :math:`t`.

-To verify this assertion, first notice that the unconditional mean :math:`E_{0}\left[l\left(w_{t}\right)\bigm|q=g\right]` is :math:`1` for all :math:`t`:
+To verify this assertion, first notice that as mentioned earlier the unconditional mean :math:`E_{0}\left[l\left(w_{t}\right)\bigm|q=g\right]` is :math:`1` for all :math:`t`: